On the pointwise periodicity of multiplicative and additive functions: Lower bound

-The results as espoused indicates that the degree of coincidences under a given multiplicative or an additive function is in large part dependent on the worst growth rate of consecutive values.
-That is, the smaller the growth rate of the ratios of consecutive values the larger the set of coincidence and vice-versa.
-Albeit not all cases have been considered in this study, one could easily notice that if we allow a linear growth rate of the ratio of consecutive values then the set of coincidence must grow at least logarithmic in size.
-In particular we have
+The results suggest that the degree of coincidences under a given multiplicative or additive function is largely dependent on the worst growth rate of consecutive values.
+That is, the smaller the growth rate of the ratios of consecutive values, the larger the set of coincidences, and vice-versa.
+Although not all cases have been considered in this study, one could easily notice that if we allow a linear growth rate of the ratio of consecutive values, then the set of coincidence must grow at least logarithmic in size.
+In particular, we deduce the following